RobiNN1/PHP-UI-Kit/README.md

 Based on your implementation of this kit in your cms, the theme creator sets the css framework he wants and the settings page automatically adapts its html.
+So the theme creator doesn't have to worry about core templates and can focus on theme development.

 ## Installation